Gary-Huynh/nc-news/README.md

 This project is used to simulate a news website with functionality such as bringing up articles, browsing comments, looking for users, adding/changing/deleting articles, comments, topics and includes a voting system for both articles and comments.

 ## Installation
-First clone the project into your local machine and then install the required dependencies.
+First fork the repository then clone the project into your local machine and install the required dependencies.

 ### To run this project with full functionality including testing you will need to install the following: